zowe/zac/meetings/2018-08-22/Agenda.md

   Date:

 #The need to set up a commit process with identified approvers.
 As part of squad formation, teams need to document their review and comimit process for new people to have a sense of how the team operates.
 Ideally, the process will be consistent across the teams although there may be slight variations based on team dynamics and code base.
   Action:
   Owner:
   Date:

 #Waffle and Zowe - Boards.
 Socialize a possible integration between Waffle and Rally for CA teams.
 Any dissenting opinions allowing it?
   Action:
   Owner:
   Date:

 #Zowe CLI And APIML Discussions on Open Channels
 Zowe CLI and APIML are still pending open source contribution.
 Legal has approved discussinos on open channels for these products, so long as discussion remains within the domain of donated code.
 Any issues?
   Action:
   Owner:
   Date:

 #Best approach for others to add agenda items / discussion for upcoming ZLC Meetings.
 Need to write this down so all community members know how to engage.
 Sean Grady proposed Issues.
 Shall we move forward twith this approach for now?
   Action:
   Owner: Hogstrom
   Date:

 #What's our approach for deploying build artifacts?
 Right now we use an artifactory server that is private access, and OMP has a SonarQube repository we could transition towards.
 What about build deliverables that go to NPM repositories - should we be publishing to the public npm registry (https://registry.npmjs.org/), or a public Maven repository?
 Any issues publishing to these open channels?
   Action:
   Owner:
   Date:

 #Automation of the Developer Certificate of Origin flag on commits (-s)
 Brief refresh - why don't we use a CLA?
 What about GPG signing?
 Are the above two considered larger impediments to contribution?
   Action:
   Owner:
   Date:

 #Planned Donation of VSCode Plugin to Zowe
 CA has a plugin for VSCode that allows for exploration of datasets interactively within Visual Studio, using brighside as its engine.
 We would like to donate this to Zowe / Open Source and publish this to the VSCode Marketplace with Zowe branding.
 What are the next steps / evaluations for this?
   Action:
   Owner:
   Date:

 #Repository tagging so the project has a consistent tagging / mix of EBCDIC / ASCII
 Files are sometimes in ASCII and other times in EBCDIC.
 Tagging is not consistent across the repo.
 How best to solve this usability issue?
 Mandating use of one code page is probably not reasonable.
 How about tagging files so they can be autoconverted by the Unix Shell?
   Action:
   Owner:
   Date:

 #Extended Community Contribution Guideline Discussions
 Proposal - "Community" repository containing guidelines for behavior and general best practices.
 Sub-directories for guidelines specific to language, and contribution guidelines per-repository for project-specific guidelines.
+  Action:
+  Owner:
+  Date: